rhoai-mlops/lab-instructions/docs/7-the-feature-playlist/4-more-pipelines.md

 4. In your OpenShift AI console, go to Pipelines and navigate to your <USER_NAME>-mlops project.
 In here we will import the downloaded pipeline file by creating a new version for our current ETL pipeline.
     ![import-new-version.png](./images/import-new-version.png)
 5. Since we don't want to wait for the scheduled run, let's kick off a pipeline run immediately.
-6. Go back to the UI and search for `` (the ID for Gimme!
-Gimme!
-Gimme!) and press Search.
+6. Go back to the UI and search for `` (the ID for [Some Song]) and press Search.
 You won't get a dropdown since our frontend isn't synched with our online feature store, but we will now get a prediction on the song!
     ![song-id-prediction.png](./images/song-id-prediction.png)

 ## Automatically apply new changes